Classification of high-dimensional data with spiked covariance matrix structure: Methodology

-Here $\Lambda=diag(\lambda_{k})$ is a $d \times d$ diagonal matrix, and $\mathcal{U}=(\,\mathbf{u}_{k}\,),\:k\in[d]$ is a $p \times d$ orthonormal matrix.
+Here $\Lambda=\mathrm{diag}(\lambda_{k})$ is a $d \times d$ diagonal matrix, $\mathcal{U}=(\,\mathbf{u}_{k}\,),\:k\in[d]$ is a $p \times d$ matrix with orthonormal columns, and $\mathcal{I}_{p}$ is the identity matrix.
 We assume implicitly that $\lambda_{1}\geq\cdots\geq\lambda_{d} > 0$, $\sigma>0$ and $d\ll p$. \end{ass} Covariance matrices with spiked structures have been studied extensively in the high-dimensional statistics literature, see e.g., \citet{Spiked} and Chapter 11 of \citet{bai_sample_cov}, and there is a significant number of results for consistent estimation of $\mathcal{U}$ under the assumption that the support of $\mathcal{U}$ is sparse, e.g., either that the number of non-zero rows of $\mathcal{U}$ is small compared to $p$ or that the $\ell_{q}$ quasi-norm, for some $q \in [0,1]$, of the columns of $\mathcal{U}$ are bounded.
 The case when $q = 0$ and $q > 0$ correspond to ``hard'' and ``soft'' sparsity constraints, respectively; see for example \cite{sparse_AOS,sparse_AOS1,sparse,Tony_sparse} and the references therein.
-In contrasts to the above cited results, in this paper we do not impose sparsity conditions on $\mathcal{U}$ but instead assume that $\mathcal{U}$ have bounded coherence, namely that the maximum $\ell_2$ norm of the rows of $\mathcal{U}$ are of order $O(p^{-1/2})$; see Assumption~\ref{Bounded Coherence} for a precise statement.
+In contrasts to the above cited results, in this paper we do not impose sparsity conditions on $\mathcal{U}$ but instead assume that $\mathcal{U}$ have bounded coherence, namely that the maximum $\ell_2$ norm of the rows of $\mathcal{U}$ are of order $O(p^{-1/2})$; see \cref{Bounded_Coherence} for a precise statement.
 The resulting matrix $\Sigma$ will no longer be sparse.
-The main rationale for assuming bounded coherence is that the spiked eigenvalues $\Lambda$ can now even grow linearly with $p$.
+The main rationale for assuming bounded coherence is that the spiked eigenvalues $\Lambda$ can grow linearly with $p$ while still guaranteeing bounded variance in $\Sigma$.
 There is thus a large gap between the spiked eigenvalues and the bulk eigenvalues, and this justifies the use of PCA as a pre-processing step.

 If $\Sigma$ satisfies Condition~\ref{spiked_covariance} then the whitening matrix is given by